Imagine (1972 film): Synopsis

-Widely regarded as one of the first album-based longform music films, Imagine was a ground-breaking movie featuring a distinct visual treatment for every song, interspersed with occasional slices of Lennon and Ono's life together and improvised fantasy and comedy sequences featuring John & Yoko, Fred Astaire, Dick Cavett, Miles Davis, George Harrison, Jack Nicholson, Jack Palance, Dan Richter, Andy Warhol and others.
+Widely regarded as one of the first album-based longform music films, Imagine was a ground-breaking movie featuring a distinct visual treatment for every song, interspersed with occasional slices of Lennon and Ono's life together and improvised fantasy and comedy sequences featuring John and Yoko, Fred Astaire, Dick Cavett, Miles Davis, George Harrison, Jack Nicholson, Jack Palance, Dan Richter, Andy Warhol and others.

 Production

-Lennon said of the improvised nature of the film at the time, "The one we’re making now is very loose; they just bring the camera every day and we just decide what to do that day."
+Lennon said of the improvised nature of the film at the time, "The one we're making now is very loose; they just bring the camera every day and we just decide what to do that day."

-Ono said of the now-famous film for the song 'Imagine', "‘It just happened naturally.
+Ono said of the now-famous film for the song "Imagine", "It just happened naturally.
 I was well aware of the symbolism of everything – closing and then opening the shutters to let the light in.
-It’s rather personal, but I had a definite reason why I smiled at the end, in addition to loving being next to John."
+It's rather personal, but I had a definite reason why I smiled at the end, in addition to loving being next to John."

-Lennon talking about their film-making together, said, "Yoko’s quite adept in film-making and she’d made quite a few films before I’d met her.
+Lennon talking about their film-making together, said, "Yoko's quite adept in film-making and she'd made quite a few films before I'd met her.
 I used to make 8mm films at home and superimpose and do tricks with it and just play arbitrary records with it.
-But when I met Yoko she said, ‘Well why don’t you do it seriously?’
-So she sort of helped me to develop in that area and I find it’s very similar to recording, just visual.
-And it’s beautiful to work with.
-When we did Imagine, we felt great about it, and were saying, ‘This is going to widen the field of film!
+But when I met Yoko she said, 'Well why don't you do it seriously?'
+So she sort of helped me to develop in that area and I find it's very similar to recording, just visual.
+And it's beautiful to work with.
+When we did Imagine, we felt great about it, and were saying, 'This is going to widen the field of film!
 This is it!
 This is the seventies!
-We started off…we were going to do a few clips and we ended up filming every song on the album and a few from Yoko’s album too, and we ended up with a seventy-minute film.
+We started off...we were going to do a few clips and we ended up filming every song on the album and a few from Yoko's album too, and we ended up with a seventy-minute film.
 It only has two words in it: "Good morning".
 And all the rest is music.
-So it’s like a musical.
-It’s fairly wild and we made it up as we went along."
+So it's like a musical.
+It's fairly wild and we made it up as we went along."